SOC-ICNN: From Polyhedral to Conic Geometry for Learning Convex Surrogate Functions: Theoretical Analysis

-\begin{proposition}[Constructive structural absorption bound] Assume that the target $f$ admits the decomposition in \eqref{eq:structure_decomposition}.
-Then for every integer parameter budget $N\ge 1$, there exists an SOC-ICNN $\phi_N$ whose ReLU backbone utilizes at most $N$ affine pieces, achieving the approximation rate:
+\begin{proposition}[Constructive structural absorption bound] Assume that the target \(f\) admits the decomposition in \eqref{eq:structure_decomposition}.
+Then for every affine-piece budget \(N\ge1\), there exists an SOC-ICNN \(\phi_N\) whose ReLU backbone uses at most \(N\) affine pieces and satisfies

-where $C_\Omega>0$ depends only on the geometry of $\Omega$. \end{proposition}
+where \(C_\Omega>0\) depends only on the geometry of \(\Omega\). \end{proposition}

-\begin{proof}[Proof sketch] By Proposition~\ref{prop:soc_extension}, the curved component $q$ is represented exactly by the structural branches with zero approximation error.
-For the residual $h$, we construct a $\delta$-net on $\Omega$ with $\delta\asymp N^{-1/d_0}$.
-By placing hyperplanes tangent to $h$ at these net points, convexity and the $\tilde L$-Lipschitz gradient guarantee that the max-affine approximation $g_N$ satisfies $\|h-g_N\|_\infty\le C_\Omega\tilde L N^{-2/d_0}$.
-This $g_N$ is realizable by a ReLU-ICNN utilizing at most $N$ pieces.
-Combining this bounded ReLU backbone with the exact representation of $q$ yields $\phi_N$.
+\begin{proof}[Proof sketch] By Proposition~\ref{prop:soc_extension}, the structured component \(q\) is represented exactly by the quadratic and conic branches.
+For the residual \(h\), construct a \(\delta\)-net on \(\Omega\) with \(\delta\asymp N^{-1/d_0}\), and place tangent hyperplanes of \(h\) at the net points.
+Convexity and the \(\tilde L\)-Lipschitz gradient imply a max-affine approximation \(g_N\) satisfying \(\|h-g_N\|_\infty\le C_\Omega\tilde L N^{-2/d_0}\).
+The ReLU backbone realizes \(g_N\) with at most \(N\) affine pieces.
+Combining this backbone with the exact representation of \(q\) yields \(\phi_N\).
 A full constructive proof is in Appendix~\ref{app:structural_absorption_proof}. \end{proof}

-This result is mathematically significant: while a pure ReLU-ICNN would require an exponential $N \gtrsim \varepsilon^{-d_0/2}$ pieces just to approximate the curvature $q$ (due to Proposition~\ref{prop:relu_lower_bound}), the SOC-ICNN completely bypasses this cost, achieving an $N^{-2/d_0}$ rate strictly based on the smoothness $\tilde L$ of the residual $h$.
+This result makes the structural advantage explicit.
+A pure ReLU-ICNN must spend affine pieces to simulate the curvature of \(q\), incurring the CPWL lower-bound cost.
+SOC-ICNN bypasses this cost by representing \(q\) exactly and only approximating the smoother residual \(h\).
+Thus the approximation burden is transferred from the full curved target to the residual after curvature absorption.